Skip to content

 Pass a RecordBatch directly:

-import { recordBatchFromArrays } from "apache-arrow";
+import { recordBatchFromArrays } from "@query-farm/apache-arrow";

 const batch = recordBatchFromArrays(